Senegal Tax Calculator (2026)

 Frequently asked questions

-As an employee, you contribute to three social security schemes: a 5.6% retirement contribution (capped at 5,184,000 XOF annually), a 5% non-occupational illness contribution (capped at 3,000,000 XOF annually), and a 6% employment medical coverage contribution (capped at 1,860,000 XOF annually).
-The retirement and illness contributions reduce your taxable income, but the medical coverage contribution does not.
+Yes, as an employee in Senegal you contribute to three social security schemes: retirement (5.6%), non-occupational illness (5%), and employment medical coverage (6%).
+The retirement and illness contributions are deductible from your taxable income, but the medical coverage contribution is not.
+All contributions have annual maximum limits applied to your gross income.

 Other tax calculators